Market overview: Harbingers of the Trump administration

 In percent

-The graphic shows the momentum of the major equity markets worldwide.
+The graphic shows the momentum of 12 major equity markets worldwide.
 Momentum compares the latest price level with the average figures from the past six months.
-Upward momentum on the equity markets in the industrial nations increasingly faltered in the summer of last year.
-However, momentum broadly returned to positive territory since November of last year thanks to the strong equity market rally.
-At present, momentum has declined appreciably for the majority of equity markets and remains in positive territory only for a minority.
+Upward momentum on the equity markets in the industrial nations increasingly faltered in summer 2023.
+However, momentum has broadly returned to positive territory since November thanks to the strong equity market rally.
+The picture is now mixed, with momentum on the European and Swiss stock markets in particular in negative territory.

 Source: MSCI